RO DBT is Radically Open Dialectical Behavior Therapy

 What do these disorders have in common?
 Self-control -- defined as inhibition of urges, impulses and desires -- is highly valued by most societies, and failures in self-control characterize many of the personal and social problems of modern civilization.
 However, too much self-control can be equally problematic.
 Overcontrol (OC) has been linked to social isolation, poor interpersonal functioning, hyper-perfectionism, rigidity, risk aversion, lack of emotional expression and the development of difficult-to-treat mental health problems such as chronic depression, anorexia nervosa and obsessive compulsive personality disorder.

 RO DBT was developed by Dr. Tom Lynch, Professor Emeritus at the Psychology Department of the University of Southampton.
 Professor Lynch, an international expert on personality disorders, is Director of the Emotion and Personality Bio-behavioral Laboratory in the School of Psychology at the University of Southampton.
 He is currently the Chief Investigator on PROJECT REFRAMED, an NHS multi-centre randomised controlled trial investigating RO-DBT for the treatment of treatment-resistant depression.

-I co-teach a 30 week RO DBT skills classes for adults with Kristi Colwell, LMHC, a well known regional mental health therapist also intensively trained in RO DBT and, as part of the US training team, an approved presenter for the one-day training to clinicians.
+I occasionally co-teach a 30 week RO DBT skills classes for adults with Kristi Colwell, LMHC, a well known regional mental health therapist also intensively trained in RO DBT and, as part of the US training team, an approved presenter for the one-day training to clinicians.
 Currently, I am not co-teaching RO-DBT and am focusing instead on developing my more general emotion skills class incorporating theory and tools from many psychotherapies.
 Please see Living With Emotions if you are interested.